microsoft/rpmoci/README.md

 ## Installing
 rpmoci isn't published to a widely accessible location yet so you'll need build it from source with `cargo build`

-rpmoci has a runtime dependency on dnf.
+rpmoci has a runtime dependency on dnf and python-rpm (a dependency of dnf, so shouldn't need to be specified directly).

 ## Getting started
 You need to create an rpmoci.toml file.
 An example is: